Corporate Transparency Act For Single Member LLCs: A Guide

 A single-member Limited Liability Company is a business entity owned by one individual or a single entity.
 This structure offers the benefits of limited liability, meaning the owner’s assets are protected from the debts and liabilities of the business.

-The inclusion of single-member LLCs aims to enhance transparency and combat illicit activities such as money laundering.
+Including single-member LLCs aims to enhance transparency and combat illicit activities such as money laundering.
 Due to their simplicity and flexibility, these entities have sometimes been used to obscure ownership and facilitate financial crimes.

 By requiring disclosure of beneficial ownership, the Corporate Transparency Act seeks to close loopholes that previously allowed these entities to operate with limited oversight compared to multi-member LLCs and other business structures.
 This move towards greater transparency aligns with global efforts to combat financial crimes and ensure that corporate entities are not used for nefarious purposes.